TakahikoKawasaki/nv-websocket-client/README.md

 // Subsequent frames must be continuation frames.
 The FIN bit of
 // all continuation frames except the last one must be cleared.
-// Notethat the FIN bit of frames returned from
+// Note that the FIN bit of frames returned from
 // WebSocketFrame.createContinuationFrame() method is cleared,
 // so the example below does not clear the FIN bit explicitly.
 WebSocketFrame secondFrame = WebSocketFrame